 HEAP (Home Energy Assistance Program)

-HEAP is a federally funded program that helps customers with low-income pay heating and cooling costs for electricity, gas and other heating fuels.
-HEAP also offers emergency benefits, heating equipment repair and replacement benefits and clean and tune benefits.
+HEAP is a federally funded program that helps income-qualifying customers with pay heating and cooling costs for electricity, gas and other heating fuels.
+There is also an emergency HEAP benefit program available starting in January.
+The heating equipment repair and replacement benefit and clean and tune benefit components will NOT open this season.
 Customers who are eligible for HEAP and other qualifying programs are also eligible for Central Hudson’s Bill Discount Program.
 If your account receives a HEAP credit, you will automatically be enrolled in our Bill Discount Program.

 PROGRAM COMPONENT DATES